Leicester Archives: Anti war

 on Iraq.
 The march had been proscribed by the Police, banning it from

 marching through an area with a high Muslim population.
-This is the third time the Leicester Campaign the

 Stop the War has been affected by police bans.
 The same happened a year